NUS-Fintech-Society/BC_TriArbX/frontend/utils/uniswap/README.md

    const provider = await getProvider(ethereum);
    ```

-2. We get the token details of 3 tokens from the user input so that we can have a standardised information to proess later.
+2. We get the token details of 3 tokens from the user input so that we can have a standardised information to process later.

    ```typescript
    // Function